 “Occasionally, the bad smell owners detect is stinky urine secondary to a bladder infection,” she adds.

-And that infection your pup has contracted might be an underlying symptom from an even deeper problem: Allergies.
+And that infection your pup has contracted might be an underlying symptom of an even deeper problem: allergies.

 In some cases, the answer to a strong odor may lie right under your nose: Your dog may need to be groomed more often.

 Dr. Patrick Mahaney, the industry’s leading veterinarian, explains, “Many dogs may smell different as a result of the frequency with which they are bathed, the type of shampoo or conditioner used in the grooming process, the needed amount of brushing or combing that is or is not being met (non-shedding dogs needing more frequency brushing/combing, etc.).”